When is the best time to get travel insurance?

 When is it too late to buy travel insurance?

-In some cases it is also possible to buy post-departure insurance (after your trip has started).
-However, your options may be more limited and the policy will probably be more expensive.
+You generally need to buy travel insurance before your trip starts.
+In some cases it is possible to buy post-departure insurance, but your options may be more limited and the policy will probably be more expensive.
 There might also be a waiting period before cover starts.

 Do I really need travel insurance?

-Travel insurance is not a legal requirement – but it is strongly recommended, even for short trips.
+Even when holiday insurance is not required, it is strongly recommended, even for short trips.
 It can cover unexpected costs such as medical treatment abroad, trip cancellations, lost luggage and travel disruption, which can otherwise be very expensive.

 What does travel insurance cover before my trip?

-It can cover cancellations due to a variety of unforeseen circumstances such as illness, accidents, death in the family, redundancy, bankruptcy of a travel provider, and even pregnancy-related issues.
+Travel insurance can cover trip cancellations due to a variety of unforeseen circumstances such as illness, accidents, death in the family, redundancy, bankruptcy of a travel provider, and even pregnancy-related issues.

 What does travel insurance cover during my trip?